 Finally use common sense and good judgment.
 If you see children interested in something on your property, that alone can trigger liability by establishing that you're aware they're interested.
 Lock it up, fence it up, do whatever you can.
 Signs are helpful but generally won't save you by themselves – you must take steps to prevent the children gaining access to the attractive nuisance.
 Your insurance agent will usually have a list of potential items that may be attractive nuisances on your property and have advice for protecting yourself.
 Last but not least, look out for children in your neighborhood by reporting any obvious dangers to the property owner and your local authorities if need be.

 Is There an Attractive Nuisance on Your Property?
-Get a Free Attorney Match
+Get Legal Help Today

 Children are particularly drawn to things like swimming pools, tunnels, machinery, and other potentially dangerous items.
 If you to secure these types of items, and a neighboring child's curiosity leads to injury (or worse), you may be subject to legal action.
-Get ahead of the curve today with a free real estate attorney match.
+If you have questions or concerns, consider speaking with a local real estate attorney.